vlayer-xyz/vlayer/book/src/advanced/dev-and-production.md

 See the [JSON-RPC API appendix](/appendix/api.md) for detailed specifications on API calls.
 > Note: Development mode is limited to test and dev chains to prevent accidental errors.

-## Production Mode
+## GROTH16 Mode
 Production mode is slower than development mode and requires significant computational resources.

-To speed up proof generation, vlayer supports the use of infrastructure like the [Bonsai zk coprocessor](https://www.bonsai.xyz/) (and eventually Boundless) to offload heavy computations to high-performance machines.
+To speed up proof generation, vlayer supports the use of infrastructure like the [Bonsai](https://www.bonsai.xyz/) (and eventually Boundless) to offload heavy computations to high-performance machines.

 To run a vlayer node in production mode, use this command: